GeoscienceAustralia/stormwavecluster/R/nearest_index_sorted/README.md

 ----------------------------

 Code to efficiently find the 'nearest neighbour' index in a sorted (monotonic non-decreasing) numeric vector, using a simple binary search.
+While this is a simple operation, a very fast and memory efficient approach seems to be lacking in R.

 It takes 3 arguments as input:

-    1. A sorted numeric vector
+    1. A sorted numeric vector X

-    2. A real number
+    2. A real number (or a vector of them) Y. We want to find values in X that are close to Y.

     3. A flag indicating whether we should check that the first argument really is sorted.

-It then returns the index of the first argument with value closest to the second argument.
+The code returns an integer vector I (with the same length as Y) such that X[I] are the nearest-neighbours of Y in X.

 This code relies on the Rcpp package being installed.